 De ‘slechte verliezer’ in Dries Mertens: niet in winnende ploeg, wel mee op hun foto

 Met donderdag een thuismatch tegen San Marino en zondag een trip naar Kazachstan is de EK-kwalificatie een formaliteit voor de Rode Duivels.
 Tijd en ruimte dus voor plezier, zoals Dries Mertens gisteren op training.
 Hij hoorde niet bij de winnende ploeg, maar wurmde zich toch nog strategisch in beeld. “#slechte verliezer”, schreef hij erbij op Instagram.
-Eerder deze week hamerde Mertens er in een interview met VTM Nieuws op dat Martínez de mentaliteit van zijn Duivels wil veranderen om hen aan EK-winst te helpen.
+Eerder deze week hamerde Mertens er in een interview met VTM NIEUWS op dat Martínez de mentaliteit van zijn Duivels wil veranderen om hen aan EK-winst te helpen.
 “Hij zorgt ervoor dat we erin geloven om het EK te winnen, en dat doe ik ook.
 De kwaliteit is zeker aanwezig.”

 LEES OOK.
 Dries Mertens is zoals wijn, beter met de jaren: “Ben ik te braaf?
 Misschien.
 Maar ik ben gelukkig met wie ik ben” (HLN+)